 If you visit Romania when the grilling season is on, chances are you will get to enjoy the best BBQ ever.
-These mici or mititei are an authentic Romanian recipe, and possibly one of the most popular dishes over there.
+These mici or mititei are an authentic Romanian recipe, and one of the most popular dishes over there together with Sarmale or Cornmeal Fried Fish to just name my favourite.

-It’s the perfect recipe for a successful picnic or outdoor family gathering.
-From little to big tummies, we all are crazy about these delicious garlicky sausages.
-I call them sausages, but they are actually closer to the Middle Eastern kofta I suppose, although the recipes are a tad different when it comes to the ingredients used.
+It's the perfect recipe for a successful picnic or outdoor family gathering.
+From little to big tummies, we all are crazy about these delicious garlicky skinless sausages.

 The Romanian mici are best made on a real grill outside.
 But, if Iike me, you go for a grill pan, be ready to open all the windows in the kitchen, it does get rather smokey in there.
 But hey, you do get to eat the best mici, even better than the store-bought ones.
 So, stinking up the kitchen is well worth it!